kat-kel/cactus-robot/README.md

 # Analyze Links in Twitter Data

-This program parses URLS in datasets conforming to Twitter API's export and/or [Gazouilloire](https://github.com/medialab/gazouilloire), a long-term tweet collection tool from Science Po's médialab.
+This program parses URLs in datasets conforming to Twitter API's export and/or [Gazouilloire](https://github.com/medialab/gazouilloire), a long-term tweet collection tool from Science Po's médialab.
 From a dataset, the program extracts tweets' IDs and linked URLs.
-It then yields a CSV file with enriched metadata about valid, active URLS.
+It then yields a CSV file with enriched metadata about valid, active URLs.
 The enrichments includes (1) agregated counts about the URL in the dataset, (2) metadata about the URL itself, and (3) metadata about certain social media sites if the URL is from one of the studied sources.

 ---
 ---